 Our Supply Chain

-Western Digital expects members of its supply chain to enforce its prohibitions against slavery and human trafficking, both within those suppliers’ own operations and upstream with their own suppliers.
-Western Digital’s Suppliers are required to comply with all relevant laws and adhere to the RBA Code of Conduct, which includes multiple provisions directed at preventing any form of slavery and human trafficking.
-Our suppliers commit not to use forced, bonded, or indentured labor.
-They also agree to employ workers on a purely voluntary basis and to not retain identity or immigration documents unless required by law.
+Western Digital expects organizations in our supply chain to enforce our prohibitions against slavery and human trafficking, both within those suppliers’ own operations and upstream with their own suppliers.
+Our suppliers are required to comply with all relevant laws and adhere to the RBA Code of Conduct, which includes multiple provisions directed at preventing any form of slavery and human trafficking.
+They commit not to use forced, bonded, or indentured labor, agree to employ workers on a purely voluntary basis, and agree to not retain identity or immigration documents unless required by law.
 In addition, employers in the supply chain may not require workers to pay recruitment fees and, if such fees are ever found to have been paid, they must be fully repaid to the worker based on our zero recruitment fee policy.

-Western Digital regularly communicates these requirements throughout its supply chain.
+We regularly communicate these requirements throughout our supply chain.
 For example, each year we require our highest-volume and highest-risk suppliers to reiterate—in writing—their commitment to human rights protections.
 We focus these efforts on direct material suppliers that represent the vast majority of our annual supplier spend, as well as contract manufacturers, single source suppliers, and other strategic or high-risk suppliers.
 For our indirect material suppliers, we require this annual recommitment of on-site suppliers, all labor brokers, and any suppliers of e-waste.
-In 2019, we required 253 direct material suppliers and 172 indirect material suppliers to confirm adherence to the following:
+In 2020, we required 244 direct material suppliers and 236 indirect material suppliers to confirm adherence to the following:

 - The UK Modern Slavery Act and the California Transparency in Supply Chain Act requiring voluntary labor;